lucas-uw/Linux-tools/README.md

 # Linux-tools
-Small tools for working on Linux
+Small tools to facilitate works on Linux